Shopify/checkout-sheet-kit-android/README.md

 )
 ```

-The current configuration can be obtained by calling `ShopifyCheckoutSheet.getConfiguration()`.
+The current configuration can be obtained by calling `ShopifyCheckoutSheetKit.getConfiguration()`.

 ### Preloading